Shuvo1505/Quizo/README.md

 # Get APK: [Download Here](https://quizo-app.tiiny.site/android/app/Quizo.apk)

 # Features
-  🌟 Registration and login functionalities for both students and administrators.
+  🌟 Registration and login functionalities for both students and administrators. <br>
-  🌟 Administrators have the capability to set up, manage, and organize quiz questions for different subjects.
+  🌟 Administrators have the capability to set up, manage, and organize quiz questions for different subjects. <br>
-  🌟 Students can monitor their individual performance and track their progress over time, including access to a leaderboard.
+  🌟 Students can monitor their individual performance and track their progress over time, including access to a leaderboard. <br>
-  🌟 Students can take quizzes in Computer Science, Mathematics, Geography, and Literature primarily.
+  🌟 Students can take quizzes in Computer Science, Mathematics, Geography, and Literature primarily. <br>
-  🌟 Biometric or device lock authentication is required to change the password for student/admin accounts.
+  🌟 Biometric or device lock authentication is required to change the password for student/admin accounts. <br>

 # Technology Used
-  ➡️ Java used as main programming language
+  ➡️ Java used as main programming language <br>
-  ➡️ Room Database (Based on SQLite) for local database functionality ➡️ Firebase Firestore for centralized leaderboard functionality ➡️ HTML used for displaying web related exceptions
+  ➡️ Room Database (Based on SQLite) for local database functionality <br>
+  ➡️ Firebase Firestore for centralized leaderboard functionality <br>
+  ➡️ HTML used for displaying web related exceptions <br>

 ----------------------------------------------------------------------------------------------------------------------